 17. Catch a Tuk Tuk Ride

-One thing that surprised me was that you can find tuk tuks (motor-trike taxis) everywhere in Guatapé!
-This brought me back to our time backpacking in India and South East Asia, where similiarly, this is the cheapest and easiest way to get around!
+One thing that surprised me was that you can find tuk-tuks (motor-trike taxis) everywhere in Guatapé!
+This brought me back to our time backpacking in India and South East Asia, where similarly, this is the cheapest and easiest way to get around!

 18. The Artisanal Boutique Stores

 Wondering the colorful streets of Guatapé, you'll undoubtedly stumble across many artisanal boutique stores.
 If you're looking for a souvenir, you'll find some of the best shops on the streets just around the main square.

 Here, you'll find everything from hand-crafted jewelry to traditional Colombian clothing.
 Be sure to haggle a little bit as prices are usually quite high, especially for gringos and gringas.

 It's no secret that Colombia produces some of the best coffee in the world.
 Since it's located in the "coffee belt", Guatapé is the perfect place to stock up on some of Colombia's best beans.